ibabushkin/morgue/README.md

 And it's quite fast, due to the fact that it's written in Haskell.

+## Agenda format
+An agenda is essentially a set of trees that get generated using a specific set of rules.
+The tree is then formatted according to the format specified by the user, or using a directory of mustache templates that are compiled at runtime.
+The predefined formats are implemented using the same templating system, based on mustache, and can be used as an example for user-defined templates.

 ## Rules for agenda generation
 * Timestamps are in the format presented below (used by the vim plugin, too), see examples.
 ```